shyam2520/shyam2520/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Full-Stack developer
-- Currently learning Web Development by Self
+- Currently pursuing masters @ Northeastern University
 - Personal website [link]()
 - I’m currently open for an Intern or a new job opportunity, this is [my resume]()